welllrocha/Memory-Game/README.md

 <p>Memory Game is a classic simple card game where you need to match pairs at a time into 2 cards at a time.
 You can play alone or with more participants.</p>

-<p>In this repository, I used pure **_JavaScript_** containing elements and references that a beginner/intermediate can view and thus increase their level of learning.</p>
+In this repository, I used pure *__JavaScript__* containing elements and references that a beginner/intermediate can view and thus increase their level of learning.

 <p>The images, audios used here were taken from free platforms.</p>